 How to get 80% more effective prospecting with LinkedIn

-This article focus on how to adopt the best strategy to prospect with LinkedIn and higher conversion rates in your meeting booking.
+This article focuses on how to adopt the best strategy to prospect with LinkedIn and higher conversion rates in your meeting booking.

 Historical prospecting problem